filecoin-project/filecoin-docs/content/en/fvm/reference/networks/index.md

 ### Wallaby testnet

-The Wallaby testnet is a _bleeding edge_ test network for the programmability features being developed for the FVM.
+The Wallaby testnet is a _bleeding-edge_ test network for the programmability features being developed for the FVM.
 You can deploy both WASM actors and EVM-compatible smart contracts to Wallaby.
-Wallaby is reset every week, making it unsuiteable for long-term testing of applications.
+Wallaby is reset every week, making it unsuitable for long-term testing of applications.
 The purpose of Wallaby is to allow developers to quickly poke and prod at any new features released within the latest development builds of the FVM.

 The Wallaby test is intended to be used by: